Intermodal container: Mid 20th century innovations

-From 1949 onwards, engineer Keith Tantlinger repeatedly contributed to the development of containers, as well as their handling and transportation equipment.
+From 1949 onward, engineer Keith Tantlinger repeatedly contributed to the development of containers, as well as their handling and transportation equipment.
 In 1949, while at Brown Trailers Inc. of Spokane, Washington, he modified the design of their stressed skin aluminum 30-foot trailer, to fulfil an order of two-hundred 30 × 8 × 8.5 ft containers that could be stacked two high, for Alaska-based Ocean Van Lines.
 Steel castings on the top corners provided lifting and securing points.